there is a lot you can do to enjoy your rides more…

-In short answer: Yes, but very slim one.
+In short answer: Yes, but a very slim one.

-I am currently testing a GT Grade Carbon bike with its flipchip fork so I had an opportunity to measure a possible difference.
-To my surprise there was a small but a measurable difference between the forward and backward position of the wheel.
-If you think of it (and when you look at a fork of my benchmark bike – Jamis Renegade which uses a ECO Compliance fork) there is something beneficial in putting wheel slightly back.
-From my understanding when fork and wheel are in the same line the hits goes straight to the handlebar but when the wheel is moved back than the fork itself bends more reducing slightly the impact force before it reaches the handlebar.
+I am currently testing a GT Grade Carbon bike with its flip chip fork so I had an opportunity to measure a possible difference.
+To my surprise, there was a small but measurable difference between the forward and backward position of the wheel.
+If you think of it (and when you look at a fork of my benchmark bike – Jamis Renegade which uses an ECO Compliance fork) there is something beneficial in putting wheel slightly back.
+From my understanding when fork and wheel are in the same line the hits go straight to the handlebar but when the wheel is moved back than the fork itself bends more reducing slightly the impact force before it reaches the handlebar.
 If you look and a Lauf Grit fork you will quickly notice that apart from suspension itself, the wheel is also moved far back and thus promotes more compliance.
 I am currently testing Lauf’s fork so stay tuned for the results!

-Should we put more attention to the wheels itsef?
+Should we put more attention to the wheels itself?